 - Before undergoing screening, people should have a conversation with their doctor about the potential benefits, risks, costs and limitations of screening.

 - NCCN recommends that the screening be performed in an experienced facility.

-- NCT03250078: A Pancreatic Cancer Screening Study in Hereditary High Risk Individuals.
+- NCT03250078: A Pancreatic Cancer Screening Study in Hereditary High-Risk Individuals.
 The main goal of this study is to screen and detect pancreatic cancer and precursor lesions in individuals with a strong family history or genetic predisposition to pancreatic cancer.
-MRI and Magnetic cholangiopancreatography (MRI/MRCP) will be utilized to screen for early stage pancreatic lesions.
+Magnetic Resonance Imaging and Magnetic cholangiopancreatography (MRI/MRCP) will be utilized to screen for pancreatic cancer or precursor lesions.

 - NCT02478892: Preliminary Evaluation of Screening for Pancreatic Cancer in Patients With Inherited Genetic Risk.
 The study is a , observational study evaluating the utility of endoscopic or for the identification of preneoplastic and neoplastic pancreatic lesions in patients at high risk for pancreatic cancer, specifically those with BRCA1/2, or mutations.

 - NCT03568630: Blood Markers of Early Pancreas Cancer.
 Identifying biomarkers of early pancreatic ductal adenocarcinoma (PDAC) could facilitate screening for individuals at higher-than-average risk, expedite the diagnosis in individuals with symptoms and substantially improve an individual's chance of surviving the disease.

 - NCT02206360: Pancreatic Cancer Early Detection Program (PCEDP).
 This is a study looking at esophageal as a screening for pancreatic cancer in high risk individuals.